Luspatercept-aamt (Reblozyl)

 Aetna considers continuation of luspatercept–aamt (Reblozyl) therapy medically necessary for members requesting authorization for an indication listed in Section I when both of the following criteria are met:

-1. Member must achieve or maintain red blood cell transfusion burden reduction; and
+- Member has achieved or maintained a reduction in red blood cell transfusion burden; and

-2. Member must not experience an unacceptable toxicity from Reblozyl.
+- Member has not experienced an unacceptable toxicity from Reblozyl.

 Dosage and Administration